mrazomej/phd/src/chapter_04/section_14_Nns_def.md

 If we were only to use Eq. $\ref{eq:ch4_eq49}$, the statement brought up by the anonymous reviewer would be true since changes in $\Delta\varepsilon_{AI}$ could be compensated by changes in $\Delta\varepsilon_{RA}$ or $N_{NS}$.
 But as specified in [Sec.
-4.2](#sec:ch4_sec03) this is not the case for cells with multiple promoters.
+4.2](#sec:ch4_sec03), this is not the case for cells with multiple promoters.

-The case of multiple promoters can be handled using the Canonical ensemble as in or using the Grand Canonical ensemble as detailed in [@Weinert2014].
+The case of multiple promoters can be handled using the Canonical ensemble as is or using the Grand Canonical ensemble as detailed in [@Weinert2014].
 Our point is more clearly seen in the case of the Canonical ensemble.
 Under this formalism, the fold-change equation is given by [@Brewster2014]